fbpx

 The ability to spell correctly is one of the fundamentals that will never cease to be important.
 Not only can spelling difficulties cause problems at school, but the ability to spell is nearly essential for adult employment.

-The advantage of a good spelling ability in the work place was indicated by a survey of 1,500 employers and employees, conducted by Office Angels, the UK’s leading secretarial and office support recruitment consultancy.
-This survey revealed that a full 84 percent of employers believe that the value of even the most excellent work can be debased by sloppy spelling and grammar.
-It further showed that 77 percent of employers regard a high degree of literacy as an essential skill, and that employees who demonstrate attention to detail are more likely to be on the fast track to promotion.
-Work peppered with sloppy spelling and grammar left 20 percent of employers fuming, while 53 percent perceived the employee as lazy and unprofessional.
-The same percentage of managers – 53 percent – admitted that they would not read any further once they had spotted literacy errors.
+This survey revealed that 84 percent of employers believe that the value of even the most excellent work can be debased on sloppy spelling and grammar.
+It further showed that 77 percent of employers regard a high degree of literacy as an essential skill and that employees who demonstrate attention to detail are likelier to be on the fast track to promotion.
+Work with sloppy spelling and grammar left 20 percent of employers fuming, while 53 percent perceived the employee as lazy and unprofessional.
+The same percentage of managers – 53 percent – admitted that they would not read further once they spotted literacy errors.

-It is thus wise to make sure that a child’s spelling is on par.
+Thus, it is wise to ensure that a child’s spelling is on par.

 Only one sequence is correct

-Spelling is one curriculum area in which neither creativity nor divergent thinking is encouraged.
+Spelling is one curriculum area where neither creativity nor divergent thinking is encouraged.
 Only one sequence or arrangement of letters can be accepted as correct; there is no compromise or leeway.

 English spelling is particularly difficult.
-Over the centuries the pronunciation of English has deviated ever further away from the spelling.
+Over the centuries, the pronunciation of English has deviated even further from the spelling.
 Many languages have reformed their spelling to adjust to such changes, but English has not.
-It teems with spelling and pronunciation challenges … words like buffet, cousin, canyon, cough and mosquito.
+It teems with spelling and pronunciation challenges: words like buffet, cousin, canyon, cough, and mosquito.

 What makes spelling even more difficult is that the written form of the English language has an inconsistent pattern.
 Only approximately 50 percent of spellings follow regular phonetic rules.